In the parenting community, home educators are a breed of their own.

-We might be crazy if…
+We might be oddballs if…

 We are no different.
 Don’t undervalue the work you do at home just because you do it in yoga pants.
 You need a break, too.
-You need help, too. ou deserve it just as much as parents who work outside of the home do.
+You need help, too.
+You deserve it just as much as parents who work outside of the home do.
 And, it’s perfectly ok to reach out to others.